Overview

 This page is a patient-education resource reviewed by the responsible Norelle Health clinician before publication.
 It does not replace an in-person evaluation.
 If you have severe trouble breathing, uncontrolled bleeding, rapidly worsening swelling or another emergency symptom, seek urgent medical care rather than using an online consultation form.

-Specialists who treat hpv-related oropharyngeal cancer
+Specialists who treat HPV-related oropharyngeal cancer

 Dr. Moustafa Mourad